-The excellent article by Tony Ingesson on Strategy Bridge, Trigger-Happy, Autonomous and Disobedient: Nordabat 2 and Mission Command in Bosnia, highlighted the benefits of Mission Command.
-His story is really interesting and I was lucky enough to be able to interview BRIG Henricsson to get a better understanding of how he structured Nordbat 2 and his Command Philosphy as the Battle Group was put into a complex socio-political situation.
+The excellent article by Tony Ingesson on Strategy Bridge, Trigger-Happy, Autonomous and Disobedient: Nordabat 2 and Mission Command in Bosnia, highlighted the benefits of MC.
+His story is really interesting and I was lucky enough to be able to interview BRIG Henricsson to get a better understanding of how he structured Nordbat 2 and his Command Philosophy as the Battle Group was put into a complex socio-political situation.

 I interviewed BRIG Henricsson in 2019 as a part of a wider discussion about Mission Command.
-Have a listen to the interview to get an understanding of the implementation of Mission Command in the Swedish military.
+Have a listen to the interview to get an understanding of the implementation of MC in the Swedish military.

 Read the article, and or listen to the podcasts.

 You can listen to the podcasts through the links or on your favourite podcast player on your phone.

 What are the Principles of Mission Command?

 The following is an extract of ADP 6-0 which lists 7 Principles of Mission Command.
 Competence was added in the last update to the Doctrine.

 - Disciplined initiative.

 - Risk acceptance.

 Tactically and technically competent commanders, subordinates, and teams are the basis of effective mission command.
 An organization’s ability to operate using mission command relates directly to the competence of its Soldiers.
 Commanders and subordinates achieve the level of competence to perform assigned tasks to standard through training, education, assignment experience, and professional development.
 Commanders continually assess the competence of their subordinates and their organizations.
 This assessment informs the degree of trust commanders have in their subordinates’ ability to execute mission orders in a decentralized fashion at acceptable levels of risk.